Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Complements: rigid functors and discrete Conduch e -functors

 \begin{paragr} We know from Proposition \ref{prop:conducheimpliesrigid} that if

-is a discrete Conduché fibration and if $C$ and $D$ are free $\omega$-categories then $f$ is rigid.
+is a discrete Conduché $\omega$-functor and if $C$ and $D$ are free $\omega$-categories then $f$ is rigid.
 However, the converse does not hold.
-This phenomenon was already noticed for $2$-categories between the lines of \cite[section 5]{street1996categorical}.
-We shall now give a simple counter-example. \end{paragr} \begin{paragr}[Counter-example] Let $e$ be terminal $1$-category and let $\star$ be its unique object.
+This phenomenon was already noticed for $2$-categories in \cite[section 5]{street1996categorical}.
+We shall now give a simple counter-example. \end{paragr} \begin{counterexample} Let $e$ be the terminal $1$-category and let $\star$ be its unique object.
 Let $E=(e,\Sigma,\sigma,\tau)$ be the cellular extension of $e$ such that $\Sigma$ has two elements $a,b : \star \to \star$ and let $C:=E^{\ast}$.
 By the Eckmann-Hilton argument, we have that

+and $C$ is (isomorphic to) the free \emph{commutative} monoid generated by $a$ and $b$, seen as a 2-category.